Electron is not a point particle

 The model of the electron as in The Dutch Paradigm solves the issues of Poincaré and Lorentz differently.

-There is a more than the remarkable difference between the assumption that the electron is a point particle with no internal structure and the suggested construct with an internal structure of amazingly active constituents.
+There is a significant difference between the assumption that the electron is a point particle with no internal structure and the newly suggested construct, which has an internal structure made up of remarkably active constituents.

-1. There is an orthogonal three-dimensional system available for spatial information
+1. An orthogonal three-dimensional system available for spatial information

-2. There is rotational information available, both left-handed and right-handed
+2. Rotational information available, both left-handed and right-handed

-3. There is a gyroscopic effect to stabilize the particle in space
+3. A gyroscopic effect to stabilize the particle in space

-4. There is a frequency differentiation between the neutrino and the photon constituent of the electron
+4. A frequency differentiation between the neutrino and the photon constituent of the electron

-5. There is the potential to exercise Lorentz and Coulomb forces
+5. The potential to exercise Lorentz and Coulomb forces

-6. These forces do have spatial information in direction and rotation
+6. Forces do have spatial information in direction and rotation

-7. There is a residual monopole magnetic capability to interfere with external particles/constructs
+7. A residual monopole magnetic capability to interfere with external particles/constructs

 8. The construct electron can absorb and release frequency derived energy

-This list is not conclusive.
-With the model of an electron as an elementary point particle, these characteristics of an electron are hidden and therefore unavailable for understanding electron behavior.
+This list is not exhaustive.
+The model of an electron as an elementary point particle hides these characteristics, making them unavailable for understanding electron behavior.

 The electron is crucial for understanding many of the observations in the field of particle physics.
-With no view on the internal structure of the electron, the focus in regular physics is on identifying external sources to explain observed phenomena.
-Whenever this fails, there is a tendency to suggest on finding solutions outside the realm of observations by assuming quantum physics phenomena.
+The focus of traditional physics is on identifying external sources to explain observed phenomena, as there is no view of the internal structure of the electron.
+When traditional explanations fail, there is a tendency to suggest looking for solutions beyond what can be observed by assuming the presence of illusive quantum physics phenomena.

 Within the models of The Dutch Paradigm, the focus is on the behavior of constituents within the electron.
 It opens a new view for understanding the physical world we encounter as human beings.